theted/debricked-worksample/README.md

 Public site: https://debricked.sundbergmedia.com

 ## Building
-Build & start Docker image by simply calling the `build.sh` script.
+Simply run `docker-compose up` to build & start a Docker container.
 Default port is `4244`.

+A Docker container build script is also available in `build.sh`.

-It is also possible to build and start the docker image manualy by issuing the following commands:
+It is also possible to build and start the docker image *manually* by issuing the following commands:

 ```sh
 # build the image